aliciaC1/bubbles/README.md

 o Joining Bubbles is easy.
 Only an email and age verification is required, no further information is needed.

-## Inspiration

-o As the anti-social media app, Bubbles is commited to providing users with a personal way to connect with friends and family without compromising the user's privacy.
-We do not believe in selling user data and aim to keep the user's experience as intimiate and secure as possible.
-We value the user's right in keeping their information and connections personal.

 ## Features

 ![FEATURES](https://i.imgur.com/oZ9gS2o.png)